magicmarvman/fff-infopunkt-pythonbackend/README.md

 7. The meeting point / starting point
 8. The end point
 9. A website url

+**The 'bot:' statement is needed to let the bot know that the message is meant for him / her**

 **If an element does not exists add None / none / NONE to the line**